 Cross-border M&A activity is accelerating across a range of workforce and education segments, from education and training to career navigation, job search, workforce alignment, AI matching and productivity.
-This will not be a shock to many observers, although simply transacting across borders can require quarantine for 14 days or conducting endless due diligence meetings via […]Read More Global M&A: Future of Work
+This will not be a shock to many observers, although simply transacting across borders can require quarantine for 14 days or conducting endless due diligence meetings via […]Read More M&A: Coronavirus and Cross-Border Investment

 The world after Covid-19 will never be the same.
 What might it look like for the future of learning and work?
 It is impossible to assess the precise fallout at this point but a few scenarios would be helpful in structuring potential outcomes.
 Businesses, employers, investors and universities and their stakeholders would be well advised […]Read More Human Capital in the Age of Pandemics